David S. Shanahoff-Khalsa - Kundalini Yoga Therapist

 Prior to joining UCSD in 1994 he spent 23 years at the Salk Institute for Biological Studies, first working on the building blocks of the genetic code, and later pioneering studies in the neurosciences that have led to the discovery of a novel step in the evolution of the nervous system that gives new insights to mind-body rhythms and their control.

 The Research Group for Mind-Body Dynamics is pioneering novel clinical approaches for treating psychiatric, sleep, cardiovascular, and digestive disorders; devising new methods of analysis using state-of-the-art instrumentation, and discovering new insights to mind-body rhythms during sleep and waking states.
 He is also pioneering novel breakthroughs for the fourth most common psychiatric disorder (obsessive compulsive disorder) with colleagues in the Department of Psychiatry at UCSD.

 David Shannahoff-Khalsa's most-cited work is a 1999 study on the effects of two meditation protocols on two groups of individuals with Obsessive-compulsive disorder (OCD).
 The one group practiced The Relaxation Response plus Mindfulness Meditation technique, while the other group employed a Kundalini Yoga protocol.
 After three months, it was found the Kundalini Yoga group showed greater improvement on all six scales being used for evaluation. while The Relaxation Response/Mindfulness Meditation group showed no improvements.
 The groups were merged for an additional year using the Kundalini Yoga techniques.
 At 15 months, the final group improved significantly on all the scales, demonstrating that kundalini yoga techniques are effective in the treatment of OCD.

 Below you will find our selection of products by David S Shannahoff-Khalsa.
-Enjoy our low prices and FREE US Shipping.
+Retail customers will also enjoy our FREE US Shipping.

 Kundalini Yoga Meditation